UNL College of Architecture Phase Two Expansion

 Creating a Flexible Learning Environment

-• The “T” Studio, at the main exterior entry of the Pavilion’s first floor, provides flexible space as a venue for charettes or community engagements as well as an all-glass storefront, offering transparent views into the studio.
+• The “T” Studio, at the main exterior entry of the Pavilion’s first floor, provides flexible space as a venue for charettes or community engagements and an all-glass storefront, offering transparent views into the studio.

-• The first floor of the Pavilion features covered slabs that can be used for fabrication, mock-up, outdoor story and/or construction; these open spaces can be used as extensions of the classroom or for social activities.
+• The Pavilion's first floor features covered open spaces that can be used as extensions of the classroom or for social activities.

 • Deployable display walls built into the ceilings of the “T” Studio can be pivoted down into the space, allowing views through the storefront that put learning on display.